Tough job. Strong team.

 A copy of a diploma from an accredited college or university is also acceptable.

-Transcripts cannot be accepted as there are too many variants in the number of credits/courses for different institutions, which makes it difficult to determine if a program was completed.
+Post-Secondary transcripts cannot be accepted as there are too many variants in the number of credits/courses for different institutions, which makes it difficult to determine if a program was completed.

 Is it acceptable to attach my other certificates or reference letters to my application?

 Candidates are only required to attach proof of Grade 12 or equivalent.
-Candidates must attach this to their application to be screened in to the aptitude testing phase.
+Candidates must attach this to their application to be screened in to the aptitude phase.

-However, if a candidate did attach additional documents, they would not be penalized for doing so.
+If a candidate did attach additional documents, they would not be penalized for doing so.
 However, so as to not over tax the application system, we suggest candidates list on their resume any additional education or certifications they feel are relevant.
 This will reduce the possibility of errors occurring with your submission.

 If I have a criminal conviction that has not been pardoned, does that mean I can’t be a firefighter?